 Fiona is our township’s most fervent crusader and notorious busybody.

 “Too late,” I said, “she spotted us.”

-Within minutes, Fiona had us both backed against our kitchen wall. waving a petition under our noses.
+Within minutes, Fiona had us both backed against a wall waving a petition under our noses.

-My wife didn’t ask what it was about.
-She snatched the petition out of Fiona’s hand; scribbled across it and hustled her out the door.
+Rather than debate the issue, my wife snatched the petition out of Fiona’s hand; scribbled across it and hustled her out the door.
 A moment later, the Prius whirled onto the gravel and kicked up dust toward the neighbors.

 “What was that about?”
 I asked.